kasslent/clc-digital-skills/_lessons/week2.2.md

 * used to declare the font for displaying text
 * best practice is to list at least 2 options
 * first font is the primary choice
-* alternative fonts are declared after, in order of preference and separated by a comma
+* alternative fonts are declared in order of preference and separated by a comma
 * font names with two or more words should be wrapped in quotation marks (single or double quotes)
 * last font should be the generic option